 Hundreds of employees are wrongfully terminated from jobs each year without knowing their rights and legal abilities.
 Former employees wrongfully fired are entitled to legal rights, even in at-will states.
 What is a wrongful termination?
 Wrongful termination in Nevada is firing an employee illegally.
 Wrongful dismissal on discriminatory or retaliatory grounds, for example, is against the law.

-- File a discrimination charge with the Equal Employment Opportunity Commission in Nevada
+- Filing a Discrimination Charge With The Equal Employment Opportunity Commission in Nevada

 Nevada Unemployment Resources